Poland in the Eurovision Song Contest 1994: Internal selection

+During a key meeting with TVP officials at a late stage in the preparations process, where she was expected to present the final version of the initially selected entry, Górniak instead performed "To nie ja!", setting a change of the selected entry as the ultimatum for her participation in the contest; despite initial hesitation, the broadcaster ultimately agreed and the song was chosen as Poland’s entry.
+The announcement of the artist and the release of the song took place on 16 April 1994 during a special TVP1 programme hosted by Bogumiła Wander.
+The issue of the song selection would later come up again, with TVP repeatedly attempting to pressure Górniak into singing another song after she had already arrived in Dublin, though she refused to give in, sticking with "To nie ja!".

 At Eurovision

 The Eurovision Song Contest 1994 took place at the Point Theatre in Dublin, Ireland, on 30 April 1994.
 According to the Eurovision rules, the 25-country participant list for the contest was composed of: the winning country from the previous year's contest and host country Ireland, top placed 18 countries, other than the previous year's winner, from the previous year's contest and any eligible countries who didn't participate in 1993 contest.
 Poland was one of the eligible countries who didn't participate in 1993 contest, and thus were permitted to participate.
 Poland performed 24th at the 1994 contest, following Russia and preceding France.
 Eurovision Song Contest 1994 was televised in Poland on TVP with the commentary by Artur Orzech.

 The Polish performance featured Gorniak on stage wearing a short white dress and flat-heeled shoes.
-During the performance, Edyta was joined by three backing vocalists: Alicia Borkovska, Pauline Bolger and Robin Grant.
-After the voting concluded, Poland scored 166 points, including 5 sets of highest score of 12 points, from Austria, Estonia, France, Lithuania and United Kingdom; and placed 2nd.
+During the performance, Edyta was joined by three backing vocalists: Alicja Borkowska, Pauline Bolger and Robin Grant.
+After the voting concluded, Poland scored 166 points, including five sets of highest score of 12 points, from Austria, Estonia, France, Lithuania and United Kingdom; and placed 2nd.
 This is, as of 2022, Poland's best placing in its competitive history, and the nation's first and only finish in top 5.